 Other good choices include: Miscanthus sinensis "Variegatus," Miscanthus sinensis "Autumn Morning" and Miscanthus sinensis condensatus "Cosmopolitan."Continue to 9 of 10 below.

 09 of 10

 Sometimes a container calls for something short.
-At a foot or less, Sweet Flag adds beautiful gold color and the familiar sweet scent that gives it it's common name.
+At a foot or less, Sweet Flag adds a beautiful gold color and the familiar sweet scent that gives it its common name.
 Sweet Flag needs regular water and some shade when grown in a container.
 It grows in USDA hardiness zones 10 and 11.

 10 of 10

 Phormiums are frequently used and seldom recognized.
 Although they are not true grasses, their leaves can be very grass-like and they are used in similar circumstances.
 For spiky, sword-like form and a variety of colors, including greens, reds, copper, and yellow, they are perhaps the most versatile container grass-like plant to design with.
 It grows in USDA hardiness zones 9 and 10.